Yunjingwu/ALMA_OI_z6/data_reduction/README.md

 # Containing details of data reduction

 1. move 'member.*.casa_piperestorescript.py' out to the 'script/' folder
-2. remove commends used to substract the continuum (e.g. ) 'hif_makeimlist(specmode=\'mfs\')'
+2. remove commends used to substract the continuum

+  'hif_makeimlist(specmode=\'mfs\')'

   'hif_findcont(pipelinemode="automatic")'